GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 Special commands are commands that exist to streamline the process of using this program.

+#### `completeSpans`

+`-se completeSpans`

+Completes remaining timespans in selected period, giving them an end datetime of now (when the command is run).
+If uncompleted timespan started in the future, gives that span and and datetime of one second after start.

 #### `newSpan`

-`-se newSpan`
+`-se newSpan -n Task\ Name`

-Completes remaining timespans in the selected period and starts a new one in the selected period.
+Completes remaining timespans in the selected period (as done in `completeSpans`) and starts a new one in the selected period.
 Need to have period selected and task specified with `-n`.

 TODO:: the rest of these.

- * *selectSewest* - selects the newest period held
+ * *selectNewest* - selects the newest period held
- * *completeSpans* - Completes remaining timespans in selected period.
  * *newPeriod* - Completes remaining timespans in selected period, creates a new period and selects it.

 ## Workflow Examples (cheat sheet)